arkenfox/TZP/README.md

 ### ❗❗❗ DISCLAIMER ❗❗❗

 TZP is **_NOT DESIGNED TO PROVIDE A STABLE FINGERPRINT_** to re-identify users on each visit.
-A fingerprint is simply a snapshot of data at any given time, and collected metrics can change for a number or reasons: such as zooming, resizing windows, moving windows, per site settings, etc. Snapshots of fingerprints can still be linked after tha fact.
+A fingerprint is simply a snapshot of data at any given time, and collected metrics can change for a number or reasons: such as zooming, resizing windows, moving windows, per site settings, etc. Snapshots of fingerprints can still be linked after the fact.

-TZP aims to make sure Tor Browser and RFP are protecting where known, and to dig into more areas of interest.
+TZP aims to make sure Tor Browser and RFP are protecting metrics where known, and to dig into more areas of interest to determine equivalency or ppossible entropy.
 Non-stable metrics are collected to provide as much information as possible for analysis

 ### 🟪  What we do care about:
 - Current Tor Browser and Firefox ESR or higher